spcourse/sp2/10 Complexity/pair-index/10 indexing pairs.md

 ## Assignment 3: Near word pairs

-For this last assignment you will extend the indexing program from the previous assignment to support a more interesting type of search.
+For this last assignment you will extend the indexing program from the previous assignment, so it can support a more interesting type of search.
+You should keep working with the same files as before, but now you should work on the `pair_index.py` file.

 Looking for individual words can already tell you quite a lot about where to find certain information, but a pair of words would of course allow the user to be a lot more specific about what exactly they are looking for.
 The 2 words they are looking for might not necessarily be *directly* next to each other, but you would expect them to *near* enough, if they are indeed related.
 So, what you will build is a search for *word pairs*: Do these two words occur close together anywhere in the book?

 Let's say for now that "near enough" is within 5 words.
 This means building an index where we can search for a pair of words and find all lines where these